CMakePP/CMaize/docs/src/developer/design/user_api.rst

 Install Project
 ===============

-If the tests are successful (or were skipped) it's on to :term:`package` installation.
-Installation typically requires specifying which targets are part of the package, generating the packaging files, and then literally moving the targets and files to their final location.
+If the tests are successful (or were skipped), the next step is :term:`package` installation.
+Installation typically requires specifying which targets are part of the package, generating the packaging files, and then moving the targets and files to their final location.
 The main considerations for installing are: